 - 1 teaspoon Pure vanilla extract

-- ¾ cup Semi-sweet chocolate chips
+- 1 cup Semi-sweet chocolate chips

-- 8 oz Toffee bits
+- 1 cup Toffee bits

 - Scoop the cookie dough using a large cookie scoop.
-6 dough balls per cookie sheet.
+Place 6 dough balls per cookie sheet.

 - Bake for 13-15 minutes.
 Cookies are done when they are golden brown.
 Let sit for 4 minutes on cookie sheet before transferring to cooling rack.